-Many people don't know, but the City of Austin deliberately used zoning practices to shape the city's racial geography.
-This included how green spaces would be incorporated to increase Austin’s appeal to visitors.
-Areas such as Barton Springs and Zilker Park became coveted White spaces, which excluded racialized minorities.
-The Black population was wholesale excluded from its use, and the non-Black Mexican-American community was occasionally allowed access to the facilities on special occasions like Easter.
-Under the tutelage of Separate but Equal in the Jim Crow South, the City of Austin modestly invested in segregated parks in East Austin.
-Rosewood Park for Blacks and Zaragoza Park for Mexicans.
-However, Azie Taylor Morton, a Black Austinite, who was the first and only Black person to hold U.S. Treasurer from 1977-1981, in the 1960s, she and other Black youth staged “swim-ins” at the racially segregated Barton Springs Pool.
-Their protest forced the City of Austin to desegregate these facilities.
+Many people don't know that the City of Austin deliberately used zoning practices to shape the city's racial geography, including how green spaces would be incorporated to increase Austin’s appeal to visitors.
+Areas such as Barton Springs Pool and Zilker Park became coveted White spaces, which excluded racialized minorities.
+The Black population was excluded from its use, and the non-Black Mexican-American community was occasionally allowed access to the facilities on special occasions like Easter.

 Black Austin Tours Guide and Founder Javier Wallace wearing logo shirt in Austin Texas